Moura massacre

 The Moura massacre was carried out by Malian Armed Forces and Russian mercenaries from the Wagner Group between 27 and 31 March 2022, in the central Malian town of Moura, Mopti Region in conflict with Al-Qaeda in the Islamic Maghreb's Jama'at Nasr al-Islam wal Muslimin.
-Over 300 civilians are alleged to have been killed according to US-based Human Rights Watch.
+Over 300 civilians were killed according to Human Rights Watch.

 Background

 Since January 2012, Mali has been embroiled in a civil war between Islamist insurgents and the Malian government.
 France joined the conflict the next year, but announced after the 2020 Malian coup d'état their intention to gradually reduce the number of French forces and withdraw them from the country.
-Mali has since looked for other ways to acquire foreign help, and has reportedly received help from a Russian private military company called the Wagner Group, which Malian and Russian forces both insisted were there to serve as military advisors only.
+Mali has since looked for other ways to acquire foreign help, and has received help from Wagner Group, a Russian private military company which Malian and Russian forces both insisted were there to serve as military advisors only.

 Human Rights Watch documented at least 71 individual cases of civilians summarily executed by security forces from December 2021 to March 2022.
 Islamist activities have also raised concerns, with France24 journalist Wassim Nasr suggesting the massacre was in part a retaliation for repeated attacks on the village of Dogofry, Ségou by members of the Islamist Macina Liberation Front.

 The town of Moura in particular has been likened to having been under the "quasi-control" of jihadists, particularly Jama'at Nasr al-Islam wal Muslimin, which is part of Al-Qaeda in the Islamic Maghreb and has enforced sharia law on villagers.
 In 2022 Muhammed Kufa, AQIM's second-in-command leader, was spotted in the city.